Dollar rises with oil, market optimism

 U.S. crude oil prices reached a record high of $117 a barrel on supply concerns ahead of the peak summer driving season.
 Much of the Canadian dollar's 60 percent rise since 2002 has been linked to robust oil prices.

-Stock prices rallied, despite the fact that Citigroup Inc. (C.N: Quote), the largest U.S. bank, posted billions of dollars in writedowns, as investors bet the worst was over for the credit crunch.
+Stock prices rallied, despite the fact that Citigroup Inc. (C.N), the largest U.S. bank, posted billions of dollars in writedowns, as investors bet the worst was over for the credit crunch.